-(a) The following are presumed to be subject to administrative forfeiture under this section:
+(a) The following are subject to administrative forfeiture under this section:

-(2) all conveyance devices containing controlled substances with a retail value of $100 or more if possession or sale of the controlled substance would be a felony under chapter 152; and
+(3) all conveyance devices containing controlled substances with a retail value of $100 or more if there is probable cause to believe that the conveyance device was used in the transportation or exchange of a controlled substance intended for distribution or sale; and

 (i) in a conveyance device used or intended for use to commit or facilitate the commission of a felony offense involving a controlled substance;